malsadi87/sawtooth-tuna/README.md

 1. processor: in this folder you can find all transaction processors and handlers.
 You will find also payload structure.
 2. client: this folder contains the codes repsonsible for handling user requests and it's execusion on Sawtooth.

 To run the application, you should have docker running in your machine.
-You just need to run ( dicker-compose up ) from inside the main folder.
+You just need to run ( docker-compose up ) from inside the main folder.

 ## Testing

-Run test compose file for end to end testing:

-`docker-compose -f docker-compose.test.yml up --abort-on-container-exit`

-Delete /postgres/db-data-test to run the tests with a fresh database.
+Delete /postgres/db-data-test (if exists) to run the tests with a fresh database.
+Do this, or tests will have FALSE POSITIVES and FALSE NEGATIVES!

 The tester will launch the images and run integration testing.

-To perform more interavtice testing with readable output one may change docker-compose.test.yml with the command line:
+Alternative 1: To perform more interavtice testing with readable output one may use docker-compose.test.yml with the command line:

 `#command: npm run start`